nickmcdonnough/mynx/README.md

 Mynx is an easy, yet powerful, way to interact with [reddit](http://www.reddit.com/) with Clojure.
 Please see the [wiki](https://github.com/one-more-minute/mynx/wiki) for documentation.

+Mynx powers [Marvin](http://github.com/one-more-minute/The-Paranoid-Android), a bot which has served /r/scp reliably for the past two years or so now.

 ## Introduction

-You can enter the following snippets straight into a repl,
+You can enter the following snippets straight into a repl.

 ```clj
 (use 'reddit)